-Listen to Paul’s interview here.
+Listen to Paul’s story here.

 Syd has given more than 40 years of voluntary service to Bulli Hospital as a board member, auxiliary committee member, and fund raiser.
 One of the hospital’s wards was named in his honour and he has been awarded an OAM for his service.
 This is a recording of a speech Syd made about the history of Thirroul at a Bulli Rotary Club meeting in 1997.

-Listen to Syd’s interview here.
+Listen to Syd’s story here.

 Rube was the first female alderman of Wollongong City Council.
 She also became the first female driving instructor for the Ford Motor Company in Australia and was awarded an OAM in 1993.
 In this interview from 1970 Rube talks of her childhood and adolescent years in Bulli.

-Listen to Rube’s interview here.
+Listen to Rube’s story here.